 The Write Disable command is to reset the Write Enable Latch (WEL) bit in the Status Register.
-To enter the Write Disable command, \overline{CS} goes low before the command 04h goes into the Data Input (SI) pin on the rising edge of SCK; then, \overline{CS} goes high.
-The WEL bit is automatically reset write- disable status of 0 after power-up and upon completion of every Program, Erase, and Write Status Register command.
+To enter the Write Disable command, \overline{CS} goes low before the command 04h goes into the Data Input (SI) pin on the rising edge of SCK,; then \overline{CS} goes high.
+WEL bit is automatically reset write- disable status of 0 after Power-up and upon completion of the every Program, Erase and Write Status Register commands.